benshine/prettykitty/README.md

 I'm working on this as an exercise in life without jquery or css frameworks.

-The live app (still a work in progress!) is deployed to [heroku](https://prettykitty.herokuapp.com/) Right arrow and left arrow keys work for next/previous, or just hit the buttons.
+The live app (still a work in progress!) is deployed to [heroku](https://prettykitty.herokuapp.com/).

 ### Ingredients